-- In re McKesson Corporation Derivative Action – derivative action against the board of directors and senior executive officers, for breach of fiduciary duties, for failure to exercise oversight of McKesson’s compliance with the Controlled Substances Act and related regulations for distribution of opioids and reporting of suspicious orders.
-Final approval has been granted for the proposed settlement of $175 million plus corporate governance reforms;
+- In re McKesson Corporation Derivative Action – derivative action against the board of directors and senior executive officers for breach of fiduciary duties, and for failure to exercise oversight of McKesson’s compliance with the law and regulations for distribution of opioids and reporting of suspicious orders.
+Settlement of $175 million plus corporate governance reforms;

-- In re 21st Century Fox Derivative Action – derivative action against the Board of Directors and controlling stockholders, and a senior executive, for breach of fiduciary duty for a systemic culture of sexual harassment and discrimination; a landmark settlement with two key components: 1) the first-ever Board-level watchdog of its kind – the "Fox News Workplace Professionalism and Inclusion Council" of experts (WPIC) – majority independent; and 2) one of the largest financial recoveries – $90 million – ever obtained in a pure corporate board oversight dispute; the WPIC is expected to serve as a model for public companies in all industries;
+- In re 21st Century Fox Derivative Action – derivative action against the Board of Directors and controlling stockholders, and a senior executive, for breach of fiduciary duty for a systemic culture of sexual harassment and discrimination; a landmark settlement with two key components: 1) the first-ever Board-level watchdog of its kind – the "Fox News Workplace Professionalism and Inclusion Council" of experts (WPIC) – majority independent; and 2) one of the largest financial recoveries – $90 million; and

-- In re New Senior Investment Group, Inc. Derivative Litigation – derivative action alleging that a conflicted Board of Directors allowed a self-dealing and over-priced transaction with entities controlled by Fortress Investment Group; $53 million settlement, representing more than 10 percent of the market capitalization of the company;
+- In re New Senior Investment Group, Inc. Derivative Litigation – derivative action alleging that a conflicted Board of Directors allowed a self-dealing and over-priced transaction with entities controlled by Fortress Investment Group; $53 million settlement.

 As lead counsel in numerous major securities litigations, some of David’s significant recoveries include: